CelerData/terraform-provider-celerdatabyoc/docs/guides/policy_template_deployment_credential_role.md

 ---

-# Template for AWS Policy in Data Credential
+# Template for AWS Policy in Deployment Credential

 This topic provides an AWS Policy template for the IAM Role referenced in the Deployment Credential.
 It depends on the [AWS Policy referenced in Data Credential](./policy_template_data_credential_role.md).